 3.2 Data ownership and portability

-Multi-site operators are increasingly embedding explicit data-ownership terms in BMS and IoT contracts.12Do we really need another proprietary protocol?
-(MP-Bus musings)
+Multi-site operators are increasingly embedding explicit data-ownership terms in BMS and IoT contracts.[12]

 For SBX-type arrangements, key data sets would include: